-- Student records are kept in locked filing cabinets in the Guidance Team Office.
+- Student records are kept in locked filing cabinets in the guidance team office.
 This office is locked when staff are not in the room (entry by ID card).
 Most student files are retained for 7 years and then destroyed.
-If the records contain EHCPs/Child Protection or Safeguarding information or exclusion details we follow our Retention Schedule guidance. - Personal student information is not stored in the staffroom and is not displayed on notice boards - with the exception of healthcare plans and general pastoral information that needs to be shared. - All school staff have access to a private space where personal telephone calls can be made or taken. - Discussing student, family or other staff members' personal matters in a general way is discouraged. - Sensitive cases are allocated a staff key worker who will share confidential information about a student with relevant people in school on a need to know basis.
+If the records contain EHCPs, child protection / safeguarding information or exclusion details we follow our retention schedule guidance. - Personal student information is not stored in the staffroom and is not displayed on notice boards - with the exception of healthcare plans and general pastoral information that needs to be shared. - All school staff have access to private spaces where personal telephone calls can be made or taken. - Discussing student, family or other staff members' personal matters in a general way is discouraged. - Sensitive cases are allocated a staff key worker who will share confidential information about a student with relevant people in school on a need to know basis.
 Sharing of this must follow school Safeguarding/Child Protection, SEND or other relevant legislation/guidance.